Córdoba, Spain: Climate

+Demographics

+As of 2024, the foreign-born population of the city is 19,432, equal to 6.0% of the total population.

+Landmarks

 The historic centre of Córdoba has been a UNESCO World Heritage Site since 1994.

 Roman

 The Roman Bridge, over the Guadalquivir River, links the area of Campo de la Verdad with Barrio de la Catedral.
 It was the only bridge of the city for twenty centuries, until the construction of the San Rafael Bridge in the mid-20th century.
 It was initially built in the early 1st century BC during the reign of emperor Augustus but significantly rebuilt in the 8th century under Umayyad rule.
 It has a length of about 250 m and has 16 arches.

 Other Roman remains include the Roman Temple, the Theatre, Mausoleum, the Colonial Forum, the Forum Adiectum, an amphitheater and the remains of the Palace of Emperor Maximian in the archaeological site of Cercadilla.

 Islamic

 Great Mosque of Córdoba

-From 784- 786 AD, Abd al-Rahman I built the Great Mosque of Córdoba, one of the most famous monuments of Western Islamic (Moorish) architecture.
+From 784- 786 AD, Abd al-Rahman I built the Great Mosque of Córdoba, one of the most famous monuments of Western Islamic (Moorish) architecture and for centuries the third largest mosque in the world.
 It integrated aspects of Islamic architecture with some indigenous elements of Roman and Visigothic architecture.
 Later Umayyad rulers expanded the mosque, adding a minaret and extending the prayer hall.
 A major 10th-century expansion resulted in the elaborate mihrab and other ornate embellishments seen today.
 After the Christian conquest of the city the mosque was converted to a cathedral.
 It underwent significant modifications in the 16th century but much of the original structure remains.
 The building was listed as a World Heritage Site in 1984.